 CI Management Group is renamed The Co-operators Group Limited.

-The Co-operators adopts the 3Cs logo, which stands for "Canadian, Co-operative and Credit Union."
+The Co-operators adopts the 3Cs logo, which stands for "Canadian, Co-operatives and Credit Unions".

 The Co-operators first television commercials are aired on the Atlantic Television network.